Tax Reform for Acceleration and Inclusion Law: Inflation

 As for the rest of the food groups, they either slowed down or remained at their previous month's rate.

+Effects

+Poverty

+Studies by the Philippine Institute for Development Studies said that the TRAIN law likely worsened poverty and income inequality for millions of Filipinos.

+Oil price hikes

+Despite eight consecutive weeks of oil price rollbacks in 2018, the TRAIN law caused the retail price of oil products to remain high, which caused inflationary outcomes that affect the poor more than the rich, according to research group IBON Foundation.

+Consumer prices

+Consumer prices increased by 6.7% in September 2018 due to the TRAIN law, which was the highest surge in 9 years.

 Reactions

 The TRAIN Law took effect in January 2018.
 Since its implementation, there have been numerous individuals for and against the new tax reform, such as Budget Secretary Benjamin Diokno who has expressed support for the law as the additional revenues provide funds for government initiatives.

 Senators who opposed the law or parts of the law include Sen. Risa Hontiveros, Sen. Bam Aquino and Sen. Grace Poe.
 During a press briefing on June 2, 2018, President Duterte said that he would let Congress decide whether to amend or suspend the law.

 In favor to the law

 The senators who voted for the bill were Senators Sonny Angara, Nancy Binay, Frank Drilon, JV Ejercito, Chiz Escudero, Win Gatchalian, Dick Gordon, Gringo Honasan, Loren Legarda, Joel Villanueva, Koko Pimentel, Grace Poe, Ralph Recto, Tito Sotto, Cynthia Villar and Migz Zubiri.